 Urban Social Prediction

-This project develops predictive models and decision-support tools for anticipating the social and economic impacts of urban renewal.
+This project develops and validates machine-learning models for anticipating the social and economic consequences of urban renewal, and translates these models into interpretable planning tools.

 Urban Social Prediction